July 19, 2016

 Information for You on the Unified Agenda of Federal Regulations (Agenda)

 The Plan and Agenda provide, among other things, abstracts of all proposed and final regulations currently planned by the FDA for the next six to twelve months, as well as abstracts of planned long-term actions and completed actions.
-Each entry also contains an indication as to whether or not small businesses may be affected.
-The Agenda is published in the Federal Register twice a year (in the Spring and Fall), with the Fall edition also containing the Regulatory Plan.
-Below is a listing of 22 rulemakings in the Agenda that we believe may impact small entities and a listing of 13 rulemakings with an “Undetermined” impact on small entities.
+Eachentry also contains an indication as to whether or not small businesses may be affected.
+The Agenda is published online at http://www.regulations.gov and in the Federal Register twice a year (in the Spring and Fall), with the Fall edition also containing the Regulatory Plan.
+Below is a listing of 25 rulemakings in the Agenda that we believe may impact small entities and a listing of 11 rulemakings with an “Undetermined” impact on small entities.

-We encourage you to review these abstracts and to provide any comments or raise any questions you may have with the contact person listed, or you may contact Anita MacMullan of the FDA’s Division of Federal-State Relations at 301-796-5875, or me.
+We encourage you to review these abstracts and to provide any comments or raise any questions you may have with the contact person listed, or you may contact Brian Kehoe of the FDA’s Office of Intergovermental Affairs at 301-796-8913, or me.

-The Plan and Agenda for the Food and Drug Administration for Fall 2011 published in the Federal Register on February 13, 2012 (77 FR 7946).
+The Agenda for the Food and Drug Administration for Spring 2016 was made available online on May 18, 2016, and published in the Federal Register on June 9, 2016 (81 FR 37294).
 Please note that the complete Agenda is only available online at Regulations.gov.
 Only rulemakings that are likely to have a significant economic impact on a substantial number of small entities appear in the printed version in the Federal Register.

 The Agenda can be found on the internet at the following location: